TGXnet/consumercheck/DESCRIPTION.rst

 MS Windows and Mac OS X
 -----------------------

-If you are on MS Window or Mac OS X the easiest you can do is to install the `Anaconda <http://continuum.io/downloads>`_ python environment from Continiuum Analytic.
+If you are on MS Window or Mac OS X the easiest way is to install the required Python packages listed above by installing the `Anaconda <http://continuum.io/downloads>`_ python environment from Continuum Analytics.

-Then you have to use the Conda installer to add som python packages:
+Then you have to use the Conda installer to add some additional python packages that are needed for ConsumerCheck.
+In a Windows PowerShell / Mac terminal type:

 	conda install chaco

-ConsumerCheck can be installed with pip:
+After this, ConsumerCheck can be installed with pip:

 	pip install consumercheck